cryptax/droidlysis/README.md

 ### Requirements

-1. **Install required system packages**: Python3, Pip, unzip: `sudo apt-get install default-jre git python3 python3-pip unzip wget libmagic-dev`
+1. **Install required system packages**: Python3, Pip, unzip: `sudo apt-get install default-jre git python3 python3-pip unzip wget libmagic-dev libxml2-dev libxslt-dev`
 2. **Install Android disassembly tools**.
 DroidLysis does not perform the disassembly itself, but relies on other tools to do so.
 Therefore, you must install:

 - [Apktool](https://ibotpeaches.github.io/Apktool/) - note we only need the Jar.